grisha/json2avro/README.md

 means that the input does not have to be an object per-line, but is free-format.
 So long as the input represents a sequence of JSON objects (an object is enclosed in [] or {}), json2avro should be able to parse it.
-Note that null characters (\u0000) are not allowed as part of JSON strings, not even in embedded form.
+Note that Jansson does not allow null characters (\u0000) as part of JSON strings, not even in embedded form.
+To work around this, json2avro will replace all nulls in strings (escaped or not) with a character '0'.
+(Yes, this is a total hack).

 If json2avro encounters an error, it skips to the nearest end-of-line and starts parsing afresh.
 (This behavior can be turned off with the